jenna-tb-ekwealor/BIOL710/README.md

 ![](submit-tutorial.png)

 #### Troubleshooting

-I can't see the Google Form at the end.

-Open in the browser (this should happen automatically if you use `run_tutorial` ), use Google Chrome, and make sure you are logged in to your Smith e-mail in the same browser (only Smith authenticated accounts can access the form to avoid any spam).

 **Run into any problems not listed above?
 Let me know and when we figure it out we'll add to the list.**